Terrestrial & Aquatic Biomes

 Your Week Ahead

 1. We’ll begin class with you taking your quiz coding a sequence of DNA.
-I’ll then check your DNA extraction lab from last week and the meiosis lab from the previous week.
+I’ll then check your work from the previous weeks.

-1. You’ll use today to familiarize yourself with the diverse terrestrial biomes that exist on this planet.
+1. You’ll use today to familiarize yourself with the diverse biomes that exist on this planet.

 IMPORTANT DATES